oauthstuff/draft-oauth-par/main.md

 * 429: If the number of requests from a client during a particular time period exceeds the number the authorization server allows, the authorization server responds with an HTTP 429 (Too Many Requests) status code.

-The following is an example of an error response from the pushed authorization request endpoint:
+The following is an example of an error response from the PAR endpoint:

 ```
   HTTP/1.1 400 Bad Request